SuperOfficeDocs/superoffice-docs/docs/identity-management/scim/provisioning/restart-sync.md

 If you suspect Azure AD and SuperOffice are out of sync, you might need to restart the synchronization.

 > [!WARNING]
-> If you need to start synchronization from scratch, it should be **done on both sides!**<br>Restarting only 1 side will lead to inconsistent data.
+> If you need to start synchronization from scratch, it should be **done on both sides!**
+>
+> Restarting only 1 side will lead to inconsistent data.
 Azure AD has no knowledge of what you do to the synchronized user list.

 ## In the SuperOffice Identity Manager